boogiebouncemma/boogiebouncemma/README.md

 - 👋 Hi, I’m @boogiebouncemma
 - 👀 I’m interested in solving riddles.
 And coding seems to be a pretty neat riddle.
-- 🌱 I’m currently learning to code thanks to OSSU - Open Source Society Univeristy (https://github.com/ossu/computer-science)
+- 🌱 I’m currently learning to code thanks to freeCodeCamp

 <!---
 boogiebouncemma/boogiebouncemma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.